oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

     dsn = dsn + "&https_proxy=myproxy.example.com&https_proxy_port=80"

-With python-oracledb Thin mode, the wallet password needs to passed as a connection parameter.
+With python-oracledb Thin mode, the wallet password needs to be passed as a connection parameter.

 .. _createpem: